Cranberry Smoothie Bowl (Vegan and Keto Options)

 cranberry smoothie bowl

 There are so many healthy toppings you can choose for this smoothie bowl.
-I choose fresh banana (I prefer bananas on the green side for fewer carbs and more resistant starch), chia seeds, frozen cranberries, and shredded coconut (here’s how to make your own shredded coconut if you’d like to give that a try).
+I chose fresh banana (I prefer bananas on the green side for fewer carbs and more resistant starch), chia seeds, sugar-free candied cranberries, and shredded coconut.

 Other great options that taste great and add extra nutritional benefits are: